 If you would like to take beautiful photography with not many people around you will either need to be at the springs very early in the morning or wait until late afternoon, just before close time.

 That’s all from us folks.

 The crystal clear water, the antics of people in their oversized floaties and the picturesque springs will keep us coming back for more!
-It truly is a Florida favourite and a locals delight!
+It truly is a state favorite and a locals delight!

-If you are on a Florida Vacation, you might also like to check out our other posts on Florida to help you plan your trip:
+If you are on vacation in the Sunshine State, you might also like to check out our other posts to help you plan your trip:

 Here are some Everglades resources to help you plan your trip to the Everglades:

 - Everglades National Park